ponylang/contributors/infrastructure.md

 ## GitHub

 All our code is stored on GitHub.
-Most of our CI is done via [GitHub actions](https://github.com/features/actions).
+All our CI is done via [GitHub actions](https://github.com/features/actions).
 You'll need a GitHub account to participate in almost all aspects of the Pony project.

 Access to GitHub is divided into three different teams.